ncatlab/nlab-content/pages/5/1/3/8/18315/content.md

 Non-tautological example:

- * the (wide) subcategory of the category of fields obtained by removing the zero ring
+ * the full subcategory of the category of fields obtained by removing the zero ring

 ## Related concepts